cambridge-ceu/csd3/README.md

 ```
 as in [https://www.ssh.com/ssh/copy-id](https://www.ssh.com/ssh/copy-id).

 Environmental variables can be set inside `~/.bashrc`.
-When there is an error `'abrt-cli status' timed out`, one should remove ${HOME}/.cache and restart.
+When there is an error `'abrt-cli status' timed out`, one should remove ${HOME}/.cache and relogin/source .bashrc.

 ### Directories